liferay/liferay-docs/develop/tutorials/articles/285-managing-user-data/00-managing-uad-intro.markdown

+---
+header-id: managing-user-associated-data-stored-by-custom-applications
+---

-# Managing User-Associated Data Stored by Custom Applications [](id=managing-user-associated-data-stored-by-custom-applications)
+# Managing User-Associated Data Stored by Custom Applications

-@product-ver@ makes it possible for administrators to [delete or anonymize](/discover/portal/-/knowledge_base/7-1/managing-user-data) User Associated Data (UAD), providing a useful tool for compliance with the EU's General Data Protection Regulation (GDPR).
+@product-ver@ makes it possible for administrators to [delete or anonymize](/docs/7-1/user/-/knowledge_base/u/managing-user-data) User Associated Data (UAD), providing a useful tool for compliance with the EU's General Data Protection Regulation (GDPR).
 Out of the box, this tool only supports Liferay applications (blogs, web content, etc.), but you can also